{user_name}

 Rate now!

-Exhibition model made of wood and acrylic glass with sensor and display to visualize measurements using water, granulate and Teflon
+Trade fair model made of wood and acrylic glass with sensor and display to visualize measurements using water, granulate and Teflon

 View more projects

-project trade fair exhibit hygienic seal demonstrator design
+project exhibition exhibit hygienic seal demonstrator design

 View project

-Project Radar Demonstrator All modules from radar to reflector tailored
+Project Radar Demonstrator All modules tailored from radar to reflector

 View project

-Project Sensor Box IMU product photo box
+Project Sensor Box IMU Product photo box

 Sensor box IMU with AHRS